 Carlos R. S. Milani is Associate Professor at the Rio de Janeiro State University’s Institute for Social and Political Studies (IESP-UERJ) and a Senior Fellow with the Brazilian Scientific Development Council (CNPQ).
-He currently directs the Interdisciplinary Observatory on Climate Change (http://obsinterclima.eco.br/en/home-english/), and his research includes (i) comparing climate change foreign policies (Brazil, China, India, Mexico, South Africa and Turkey) and (ii) science-policy relations, denialism and authoritarian nationalisms, particularly in Brazil.
-His latest articles are available here.
+He currently directs the Interdisciplinary Observatory on Climate Change (https://obsinterclima.eco.br/en/home-english/), and his research includes (i) comparing climate change foreign policies (Brazil, China, India, Mexico, South Africa and Turkey) and (ii) science-policy relations, denialism and authoritarian nationalisms, particularly in Brazil.

 Carlos R.S.
 Milani quoted by Eliane Oliveira and Janaína Figueiredo in “Diplomacia das máscaras da China ganha força na América Latina contra o coronavírus,” O Globo, April 2, 2020.

 Carlos R.S.
 Milani interviewed by Mathilde Blayo in “La relation entre la France et la Brésil est plus forte que les tensions actuelles,” La Croix, August 28, 2019.

 “Brazil’s foreign policy on the couch,” Carlos R.S.
 Milani, Folha, August 8, 2019.